Yeah Brahhh! Why are our children speaking in Pig Latin and hanging out at train stations with bum bags and cigarettes behind their ears?

 Eshay 1: “Oh yeah brah of course, I swear I was like one second away from shanking him.”

 They also use pig Latin to change words like sweet or chill to ‘eetsway’ or ‘illchay’.

 Bum bag – Be alarmed if your child asks for a bum bag for their next birthday.

 Red flags: Change in behaviour, aggressive manner/anger, change in friendship group, Sleep disturbances, Withdrawal, Self harm.

 Don’t Panic!
 Knowledge is key

 As with anything, knowledge is power.
 Don’t panic if your kid wants a Ralph Lauren Polo next time you go shopping, but it might be a good idea to have a chat with them, familiarise yourself with the latest trend and be aware of a few of the red flags you should watch out for if you notice any changes in your child’s behaviour.

-It is also a perfect time to chat to your kids about the dangers of drugs and peer pressure.
+It is also a perfect time to chat with your kids about the dangers of drugs and peer pressure.
 Reachout.com has some great resources to help.